newmantech/SQL/README.md

 Data Set

 David used a data set that containing information about Rockbuster’s film inventory, customers, and payments, among other things.
-He firsd needed to load the data set into the PostgreSQL database.
+He first needed to load the data set into the PostgreSQL database.

-Project Deliverables

-David's final project was evaluated on his ability to:
-● Write moderately complex SQL queries to answer business questions.
-● Present SQL results to business managers by creating visualizations and telling a compelling story.
-● Present SQL results to technical colleagues using Excel and by creating a data dictionary.
-● Create a professional project to add to a portfolio that could be shown to employers.

 Learning Goals